-SCDOT Standard Barrier Parapet is allowed for use at all bridge sites with bridge lengths greater than 60 ft.
+Use the SCDOT Standard Barrier Parapet.
 At ends where thrie beam guardrail is required, detail the barrier using the standard barrier transition details shown on the Bridge Drawings and Details.
-Use the approach slab and wingwall details shown on the current Bridge Drawings and Details.
+Detail the barrier parapet parallel to the edge of the adjacent travel lane.